nthdimtech/nthdimtech-site/content/signet/guides/restore-a-signet.md

 1. Disconnect the device and move the DIP switch position back to the middle position.

-1. Reconnect the device.
-It should now work correctly.

-1. Snap the enclosure halves back together (again with the button facing down).

-1. Screw the halves back together: Tighten the screw until the screw head is flush with the enclosure then add an extra quarter turn.
+1. Reassemble your Signet by first snaping the enclosure halves back together (again with the button facing down) then screwing the halves together until the screw head is flush with the enclosure.
 Warning: Tightening more can strip the threads.